 Wireless Internet access is available in both libraries.

-The library collection contains almost 2 million items, includes
+The library collection contains over 2.5 million items, including more than

-print journals from the USA and Europe and
+print journals mostly from the USA and Europe and

 each year on databases, books, journals and other resources, including DVDs and VCDs, maps,